Materials Chemistry

 Materials for Sustainable Development and the Environment

-• Design, synthesize, and characterize materials for the development of end-use products with specific properties applicable in the fields of environmental science, energy storage, and energy conversion
+- Design, synthesize, and characterize materials for the development of finished products with specific properties for use in the fields of environmental science, energy storage, and energy conversion

 (Nano)materials for healthcare